thomas77/DBT_TRIAL/models/marts/finance/customers_doc.md

 {% docs customers_doc %}

-This table contains clickstream events from the marketing website.
+This table contains customers information from the crm database

-The events in this table are recorded by Snowplow and piped into the warehouse on an hourly basis.
-The following pages of the marketing site are tracked:
- - /
- - /about
+The table contains many information like:
- - /team
+ - The customer email
+ - The name and first name
- - /contact-us
+ - The gender

 {% enddocs %}